solana-labs/solana/docs/src/cli/choose-a-cluster.md

+---
-# Connecting to a Cluster
+title: Connecting to a Cluster
+---

 See [Solana Clusters](../clusters.md) for general information about the available clusters.

 ## Configure the command-line tool

 You can check what cluster the Solana command-line tool (CLI) is currently targeting by running the following command: